Gangster film: Hong Kong

 The Hong Kong gangster film genre began with 1986's A Better Tomorrow, directed by John Woo and starring Chow Yun Fat.
 Woo's tale of counterfeiters portrays a gangster who balances "Kung Fu honor" and the materialistic goals of the Triads.
 It was the all-time biggest grossing Hong Kong film at the box office and was critically acclaimed.
-Woo would follow with a string of successes, including The Killer, Bullet in the Head, and Hard Boiled.
+Woo followed with a string of successes, including The Killer, Bullet in the Head, and Hard Boiled.